Recreation & Tourism Management Program Accreditation

 Our undergraduate major in Recreation & Tourism Management is accredited by the Council on Accreditation for Parks, Recreation, Tourism, and Related Professions (COAPRT).
 COAPRT is, in turn, accredited by the Council on Higher Education Accreditation (CHEA).

-- Student performance on learning outcomes embracing all three COAPRT standards exceeded achievement targets by an average of 10.7%
+- Student performance on learning outcomes that address COAPRT Standards 7.01-7.04 exceeded a 70% achievement target by 17%.

 Additional evidence of student achievement and academic quality may be discerned in the following documents.
-Please contact Sharon Wilson to obtain copies of these documents.
+Please contact Program Coordinator to obtain copies of these documents.

 - COAPRT Series 7.0 Learning Outcomes Performance